rudrajit15/rudrajit15.github.io/_pages/about.md

     Finished $2^{nd}$ in the public leaderboard and $3^{rd}$ in the private leaderboard (Team name: Invincibles). <a href="https://www.kaggle.com/c/ifood2018/leaderboard" style="color: #0000FF">Leaderboard Link</a>.
     Invited to present our method at CVPR 2018 (<a href="https://drive.google.com/file/d/1ycgDwlw62mWgaLy5qslvqjyiND0vgYTG/view?usp=sharing" style="color: #0000FF">slides</a>).

-**<font size="+3">Internships</font>**

-* **Student Researcher at Google Research, New York City, NY** (June '24 - August '24) <br/>
-    *Host: Kyriakos Axiotis* <br/>
-    * Worked on improving the quality of pruned large language models.  <br/>

-* **Student Researcher at Google Research (Remote)** (November '23 - March '24) <br/>
-    *Host: Alessandro Epasto* <br/>
-    * Theoretically showed that retraining with predicted hard labels improves model accuracy in the presence of label noise.
-Empirically we showed that retraining appropriately can significantly improve training with label differential privacy.  <br/>

-* **Student Researcher at Google DeepMind, Princeton, NJ** (June '23 - October '23) <br/>
-    *Host: Naman Agarwal* <br/>
-    * Derived new theoretical results to quantify the preconditioning effect of the Adam optimizer, and empirically benchmarked several optimization algorithms based on Adam. <br/>

-* **Research Intern at Google (Remote)** (June '21 - August '21) <br/>
-    *Hosts: Zheng Xu, Satyen Kale, and Tong Zhang* <br/>
-    * Clipped gradient methods are commonly used in practice for differentially private (DP) training, e.g., DP-SGD.
-However, a sound theoretical understanding of these methods has been elusive.
-We provide principled guidance on choosing the clipping threshold in DP-SGD and also derive novel convergence results for DP-SGD in heavy-tailed settings. <br/>

-* **Applied Scientist Intern at Amazon Search, Berkeley, CA** (May '20 - August '20) <br/>
-    *Mentor: Dan Hill, Manager: Sujay Sanghavi* <br/>
-    * Worked on customer-specific query correction by leveraging the "session data" (i.e. previous searches of the customer) using SOTA Transformer models.
-Our model generated better candidates than the production system. <br/>

-* **Institute for Biomechanics, ETH Zürich, Zürich, Switzerland** (May '17 - July '17) <br/>
-    *Guide : Dr. Patrik Christen and Prof. Dr. Ralph Müller, D-HEST* <br/>
-    * Proposed a stable linear model (with closed-form solution) and a fuzzy boolean network for bone remodeling.
-Also developed an automated 2D-3D image registration framework for histology images from scratch. <br/>